SCOTT SIMON, Host:

 CHARLES: But Fowler points out all those plants are genetically identical.
 And being identical, they are identically vulnerable, whether to disease, drought, or insects.
 He dug deeper and discovered that the genetic diversity that use to exist in fields now can only be found in refrigerated rooms called gene banks.
 There's one, for instance, outside Mexico City at CIMMYT, the International Center for Improvement of Wheat and Maize, which is another word for corn.

-Dr. THOMAS PAYNE (Assistant Director, Senior Scientist and Head, International Wheat Improvement Network): Okay.
+THOMAS PAYNE: Okay.
 We're going to go into the CIMMYT gene bank right now, the gene bank vault.
 We have to go through a number of doors here with secret codes.

 CHARLES: Thomas Payne is one of CIMMYT's senior gene bankers.
 He enters an underground vault, chilled to zero-degrees Fahrenheit.
 It's filled with shelves holding jars and bags of seeds.